Skip to content

 Daily Limits / New Cards

-Not doing this may severely interfere with the review process.
+Failing to do so may severely interfere with the review process.

 Lapses